NTT-EMEA-COPILOT/sdvi-partner-silo/workbook/10-gatweays.md

 ![Portal Form](./images/portal_form.png)

 **Note**: usernames contain '_' character that is not allowed as a part of the path `field`, feel free to change it to '-' or simply remove it.

+## Add a widget to your portal
+Follow this [guide](https://sdvi.my.site.com/support/s/article/Gateway-Widget-Asset-List) to add a widget to your portal.
+Filter the `Asset List` by tag as per step 1 of chapter 4.